rrousselGit/provider/README.md

 up in widget tree starting from the widget associated to the `BuildContext` passed and it will return the nearest variable of type `T` found (or throw if nothing if found).

-TODO: link

-Combined with the first example of [exposing a value](), this widget will read the exposed `String` and render "Hello World."
+Combined with the first example of [exposing a value](#exposing-a-value), this widget will read the exposed `String` and render "Hello World."

 ```dart
 class Home extends StatelessWidget {